rosettatype/design-regression/_posts/2026-01-20-the-novel-and-the-familiar.md

 ## Design

 Readers who have dementia comment favourably on the tactile quality of printed books and it is precisely this aspect that publishers of fiction are currently choosing to emphasise.
-Alongside Kindle editions, publishers are now producing conspicuously large-format hardbacks with texts set in a generous, seriffed typeface with conspicuous [line spacing,](#sn:10) a page number inserted at the foot of the page and printed on bulky, off-white paper – all features which are intended to appeal to the traditional book buyer and to distance the product from the [onscreen alternative.](#sn:11)
+Alongside Kindle editions, publishers are now producing conspicuously large-format hardbacks with texts set in a generous, seriffed typeface with conspicuous [line spacing,](#sn:9) a page number inserted at the foot of the page and printed on bulky, off-white paper – all features which are intended to appeal to the traditional book buyer and to distance the product from the [onscreen alternative.](#sn:10)

 The idea of consulting adult readers about the design of works of fiction is perhaps a new one.
-Bloomsbury have taken the lead with their [autumn 2025 list](https://www.bloomsbury.com/uk/connect/latest-news/for-over-6-million-uk-adults-reading-just-got-easier), which features “an industry-first initiative that sees 11 iconic bestselling adult titles put into a format designed specifically to support adults with dyslexia”.
+Bloomsbury have taken the lead with their [autumn 2025 list](https://www.bloomsbury.com/uk/connect/latest-news/for-over-6-million-uk-adults-reading-just-got-easier), which features “an industry-first initiative that sees 11 iconic bestselling adult titles put into a format designed specifically to support adults with dyslexia.”
 Experienced readers with early-stage Alzheimer’s disease also tend to have specific literacy needs ([Leahy, 2021](#ref:leahy2021)).
 Aspects of the format chosen for the Bloomsbury books might well be relevant – the unjustified setting, for example, and the use of off-white paper to reduce contrast.
 However, the texts are printed in dark-blue ink, with a sans serif typeface and with bold type replacing italic.
 The non-fiction titles produced by Open Ended Books have reached different conclusions after close consultation with volunteer readers who have dementia.
 For these carefully illustrated books a serif typeface was chosen for the introductory narrative sections and italics were used wherever the experienced reader might expect them ([Figure 4](#fig:4)).

 ![Page 30 of Dorothy Wordsworth’s Grasmere Days by Sarah Lawrance](/assets/2026-01-20-the-novel-and-the-familiar/figure_4.jpg)